Liam Palmer: 2013–2016

-2016–17
+Ahead of the 2016–17 season, Palmer switched his shirt number to #16.
+However, he continued to compete with Hunt over the right-back role, which saw him placed on the bench once again, though he made a number of starts in Hunt's absence.
+At one point during the season, Palmer played in the left-back position against Burton Albion on 16 August 2016.
+It was announced on 26 October 2016 that he had signed a contract extension with the club until the summer of 2019.
+Palmer then helped Sheffield Wednesday's defence by keeping three consecutive clean sheets between 13 December and 26 December against Barnsley, Rotherham United and Newcastle United.

-Ahead of the 2016–17 season, Palmer switched number shirt to #16.
-However, he continued to compete with Hunt over the right–back position, which saw him placed on the bench once again, though he made a number of starts in Hunt's absence.
-At one point during the season Palmer played in the left–back position, against Burton Albion on 16 August 2016.
-It was announced on 26 October 2016 that he signed a contract extension with the club, keeping him until 2019.
-Palmer then helped Sheffield Wednesday's defence by keeping three consecutive clean sheets between 13 December 2016 and 26 December 2016 against Barnsley, Rotherham United and Newcastle United.
-A month later on 14 January 2017, he made his 150th appearance for the club in a 2–0 win against Huddersfield Town.
-At the end of the 2016–17 season, Palmer made twenty–three appearances in all competitions.
+2017–2020

-2017–18
+On 14 January 2017, he made his 150th appearance for the club in a 2–0 win against Huddersfield Town.
+Palmer finished with 23 appearances by the end of the 2016–17 season.

-At the start of the 2017–18 season, Palmer continued to compete with Hunt over the right–back position and again was usually a substitute though he made a number of starts in Hunt's absence.
-At the start of January 2018, he began rotating in playing in either the right–back and right–midfield positions, but soon lost his first team place once again under the management of Jos Luhukay.
+At the start of the 2017–18 season, Palmer continued to compete with Hunt over the right-back position and again was usually a substitute though he made a number of starts in Hunt's absence.
+At the start of January 2018, he began rotating in playing in either the right-back and right-midfield positions, but soon lost his first-team place once again under the management of Jos Luhukay.
 Despite this, he went on to contribute two assists, against Preston North End and Queens Park Rangers.
-Despite suffering injuries towards the end of the 2017–18 season, Palmer went on to make 30 appearances in all competitions.
+Despite suffering injuries towards the end of the 2017–18 season, Palmer went on to make a total of 30 appearances.